Slowed to a stop

-On thing that makes me laugh about me and Chuck is how opposite we are in terms of organisation.
-Chuck loves stuff sacks and if you ask him for something he’ll say “it’s in the red stuffsack, inside the blue stufsack, inside the net stuffsack, inside the dry bag”, were I’d just say ‘it’s somewhere in the haulbag’ or ‘it’s on the floor’.
-One day watching Chuck sort through a Russian dolls worth of stuff stacks an old but much beloved word came to mind, one I’d not heard or thought for years, that Chuck was a ‘faffalotamus’, that word coming to my mind each and overtime he faffed on, so as to be something I looked forward too.
+One thing that makes me laugh about me and Chuck is how opposite we are in terms of organisation.
+Chuck loves stuff sacks and if you ask him for something he’ll say “it’s in the red stuff sack, inside the blue stuff sack, inside the net stuff sack, inside the dry bag”, where I’d just say ‘it’s somewhere in the haul bag or ‘it’s on the floor.
+One day watching Chuck sort through Russian dolls worth of stuff stacks an old but much-beloved word came to mind, one I’d not heard or thought for years, that Chuck was a ‘faffalotamus’, that word coming to my mind each and overtime he faffed on, so as to be something I looked forward too.
 Chuck on his part told me that maybe in life I’d do better if I organised my affairs in stuff sacks.
 Too true!

-Anyway topping out just me and Chuck was nice.
+Anyway topping out just me and Chuck were nice.

 Often when things don’t turn out as planned, a climb, expectations, a life, you can curse your misfortune.
-If I’d have climbed the last pitch not Chuck we’d have got the bus, instead we were walking down a dead silent road, no chance of a lift in site, our feet and bodies pretty knackered.
-But what a privilege, just me and chuck, alone, the moonlight lighting up some of the most beautiful walls and mountains I’d even seen, talking about Plato’s Republic.
+If I’d have climbed the last pitch, not Chuck we’d have got the bus, instead, we were walking down a dead silent road, no chance of a lift insight, our feet and bodies pretty knackered.
+But what a privilege, just me and chuck, alone, the moonlight lighting up some of the most beautiful walls and mountains I’d ever seen, talking about Plato’s Republic.
 We even came across a tarantula.